bcm820/fp-in-scala-coursera/1-Principles/README.md

 val z = square(y)
 ```

 `def` evaluates definitions via call-by-name.
-They are evaluated and applied on each use.
+They are evaluated and applied on each reference.

 In the example above, `x` will always re-evaluate `square(y)` when referenced.